Winter Weather Advisory issued for Eastern Clinton, Southeastern St. Lawrence, Southern Franklin by NWS - NewsBreak

 High Surf Advisory issued for St.Thomas...St.
 John.. and Adjacent Islands by NWS

-Effective: 2023-01-16 16:59:00 ATLANTIC Expires: 2023-01-19 06:00:00 ATLANTIC Urgency: Expected Severity: Moderate Certainty: Likely Instruction: There is a high risk of rip currents.
+Effective: 2023-01-17 16:23:00 ATLANTIC Expires: 2023-01-19 06:00:00 ATLANTIC Urgency: Expected Severity: Minor Certainty: Likely Instruction: There is a high risk of rip currents.
 Rip currents are powerful channels of water flowing quickly away from shore, which occur most often at low spots or breaks in the sandbar and in the vicinity of structures such as groins, jetties and piers.
 Heed the advice of lifeguards, beach patrol flags and signs.
 If you become caught in a rip current, yell for help.
 Remain calm, do not exhaust yourself and stay afloat while waiting for help.
 If you have to swim out of a rip current, swim parallel to shore and back toward the beach when possible.
 Do not attempt to swim directly against a rip current as you will tire quickly.
 A High Surf Advisory means that high surf will affect beaches in the advisory area, producing localized beach erosion and dangerous swimming conditions.
 Target Area: St.Thomas...St.
-John.. and Adjacent Islands HIGH SURF ADVISORY NOW IN EFFECT UNTIL 6 PM AST WEDNESDAY HIGH RIP CURRENT RISK REMAINS IN EFFECT THROUGH LATE WEDNESDAY NIGHT * WHAT...Dangerous surf conditions and rip currents expected due to breaking waves of up to around 10 to 12 feet.
-Localized beach erosion and coastal flooding are possible. * WHERE...Beaches along the northern coast of Puerto Rico, including San Juan and Vicinity, as well as Mayaguez and Vicinity. * WHEN...For the high risk of rip currents, through late Wednesday night.
-For the high surf, through Wednesday morning. * IMPACTS...Dangerous swimming conditions.
-Rip currents can sweep even the best swimmers away from shore into deeper waters.
-Hazardous breaking waves.
+John.. and Adjacent Islands HIGH SURF ADVISORY REMAINS IN EFFECT UNTIL 6 AM AST THURSDAY HIGH RIP CURRENT RISK REMAINS IN EFFECT THROUGH THURSDAY AFTERNOON * WHAT...Dangerous surf conditions and rip currents expected due to breaking waves of up to around 8 to 12 feet.
+Localized beach erosion and coastal flooding are possible. * WHERE...Beaches along the northern, northwestern, and northeastern coasts of Puerto Rico, including Culebra, San Juan and Vicinity, as well as Mayaguez and Vicinity, St. Thomas, St. John, and Adjacent Islands. * WHEN...For the high risk of rip currents, through Thursday afternoon.
+For the high surf, through 6 AM AST Thursday. * IMPACTS...Dangerous swimming conditions.

-High Surf Advisory issued for Culebra, Mayaguez and Vicinity, North Central, Northeast by NWS

-Effective: 2023-01-16 16:59:00 ATLANTIC Expires: 2023-01-18 18:00:00 ATLANTIC Urgency: Expected Severity: Minor Certainty: Likely Instruction: There is a high risk of rip currents.
-Rip currents are powerful channels of water flowing quickly away from shore, which occur most often at low spots or breaks in the sandbar and in the vicinity of structures such as groins, jetties and piers.
-Heed the advice of lifeguards, beach patrol flags and signs.
-If you become caught in a rip current, yell for help.
-Remain calm, do not exhaust yourself and stay afloat while waiting for help.
-If you have to swim out of a rip current, swim parallel to shore and back toward the beach when possible.
-Do not attempt to swim directly against a rip current as you will tire quickly.
-A High Surf Advisory means that high surf will affect beaches in the advisory area, producing localized beach erosion and dangerous swimming conditions.
-Target Area: Culebra; Mayaguez and Vicinity; North Central; Northeast; Northwest; San Juan and Vicinity HIGH SURF ADVISORY NOW IN EFFECT UNTIL 6 PM AST WEDNESDAY HIGH RIP CURRENT RISK REMAINS IN EFFECT THROUGH LATE WEDNESDAY NIGHT * WHAT...Dangerous surf conditions and rip currents expected due to breaking waves of up to around 10 to 12 feet.
-Localized beach erosion and coastal flooding are possible. * WHERE...Beaches along the northern coast of Puerto Rico, including San Juan and Vicinity, as well as Mayaguez and Vicinity. * WHEN...For the high risk of rip currents, through late Wednesday night.
-For the high surf, through Wednesday morning. * IMPACTS...Dangerous swimming conditions.
 Rip currents can sweep even the best swimmers away from shore into deeper waters.
 Hazardous breaking waves.

 Comments / 0